Written by Yoppie

 Pregnancy - Breast pain can be one of the first signs of pregnancy, and it can begin as early as 1-2 weeks after becoming pregnant, because your body’s hormones are preparing to support the growth of a baby.

 Thrush - Yup, thrush can cause breast pain, as strange as it sounds.
 Thrush is a fungal infection, and it can develop anywhere on the skin, including the nipples.
 Breast and nipple thrush (known as BNT) is mostly found in those who are breastfeeding, and symptoms include itching, burning or cracked nipples, nipples that appear flushed, shiny or flaky, a blister-like rash, and shooting pains in the breast.
+Thrush is easily treated with medication from your GP or pharmacist.

 A breast injury or surgery - Just like other parts of the body, breast injuries can happen while playing sports or exercising.
-If this happens and the pain doesn’t improve, speak to your doctor, especially if you notice severe swelling, lumps, a bruise that doesn’t go away, or redness or warmth, which can be a sign of infection.
+If this happens and the pain doesn’t improve, speak to your doctor, especially if you notice severe swelling, lumps, a bruise that doesn’t go away, redness or warmth, which can be a sign of infection.
 Similar symptoms can happen if you have had breast surgery, including implants.
 If you are experiencing pain after surgery, always discuss this with your doctor to make sure there are no complications.

 Another medical condition - Breast pain is often easily treated and nothing to worry about, and it’s unusual for breast pain to be a sign of anything serious, like cancer.
 However, it is not impossible for this to be the case, so it’s best to get any pain checked out ASAP, especially if it coincides with symptoms like breasts that are red, discoloured, swollen, heavy, or with thickened or dimpled skin.
 Don’t delay getting this checked out for peace of mind.